-C.1.29 Is the secretary of the Board also a director?
+- C.1.29 Is the secretary of the Board also a director?

+- [√] Yes

+- [] No

-[\(\)] Yes [] No the secretary is not a director, complete the following table: C.1.30 dicate the specific mechanisms established by the company to safeguard the independence of the external auditors, ar ny mechanisms to safeguard the independence of financial analysts, investment banks and rating agencies, including ho gal provisions have been implemented in practice.
-In addition, accorder to gather related to the a on an annual basuch, as well as entities associal Bylaws, every y serve the independence of external auditors: ing to the Company's Bylaws, the Audit and Compliance Committee is responsible for managing the relationships with the external auditors i ormation on matters that may call the auditor's independence into question, to be analysed by the Committee, as well as any other matters ting process, and any other disclosures set forth in accounting and auditing legislation and auditing standards.
-In any case, they must receive from the external auditor, a statement affirming its independence in relation to the Company or companies directly or indirectly connected to information of any type of additional services rendered and corresponding fees received from these entities by the auditor, or by persons to the latter, pursuant to the governing regulations concerning the undertaking of account auditing.
-Similarly, according to the Company's the Audit Committee is required to issue, prior to the issuance of the audit report, an annual report containing an opinion on the auditor's cle 337 bis of the Company's Bylaws). e,
+If the secretary is not a director, complete the following table:

+C.1.30 Indicate the specific mechanisms established by the company to safeguard the independence of the external auditors, and any mechanisms to safeguard the independence of financial analysts, investment banks and rating agencies, including how legal provisions have been implemented in practice.

+Mechanisms to preserve the independence of external auditors:

+In addition, according to the Company's Bylaws, the Audit and Compliance Committee is responsible for managing the relationships with the external auditors in order to gather information on matters that may call the auditor's independence into question, to be analysed by the Committee, as well as any other matters related to the auditing process, and any other disclosures set forth in accounting and auditing legislation and auditing standards.
+The Audit Committee must receive a statement from the external auditor, annually, affirming its independence in relation to the Company or companies directly or indirectly connected to such, as well as the information of any type of additional services rendered and corresponding fees received from these entities by the auditor, or by persons or entities associated to the latter, pursuant to the governing regulations concerning the undertaking of account auditing.
+Similarly, according to the Company's Bylaws, every year the Audit Committee is required to issue, prior to the issuance of the audit report, an annual report containing an opinion on the auditor's independence (Article 37 bis of the Company's Bylaws).